CyanolabFreiburg/rifi_input/README.md

 # rifi_input

-Here are objects from Synecosystis, Prochlorococcus and Synechococcus to generate SummarizedExperiment objects input of rifi package.
+Here are SummarizedExperiment objects from Synechocystis, Prochlorococcus and Synechococcus.
+The code and the data needed to generate SummarizedExperiment objects input of rifi package are also included.
-The code is included.